somebloke1/chroma_mcp_server/docs/scripts/chroma-client.md

 ### Global Options

+- `-h`, `--help`: Show the help message and exit.
 - `--log-level LEVEL`: Set the logging level (DEBUG, INFO, WARNING, ERROR, CRITICAL).
-Default: `INFO`.
+Overrides the `LOG_LEVEL` environment variable if set.
+Defaults to the value of the `LOG_LEVEL` environment variable, or `INFO` if the environment variable is not set or invalid.

 ### Commands